-Chelsea is looking increasingly likely to win the Premier League, and with the Pensioners currently enjoying a mammoth league against their rivals, by the time the Grand National comes around (The Grand National is a National Hunt horse race), it could all be over for the teams below them in the league.
+Chelsea is looking increasingly likely to win the Premier League, and with the Pensioners currently enjoying a mammoth league against their rivals, by the time the Grand National comes around, it could all be over for the teams below them in the league.

 Coach Conte Outlines his Plans for Chelsea

 Coach Antonio Conte says his team only need another 21 points and they have the Premier League in the bag.
 Is this doable?
 Well, based on their performance so far this season, the smart money says “yes”.

 Chelsea cruised to victory in their match against Stoke, beating them by 2:1 and extending their lead at the top of the table by another 13 points.
 Gary Cahill scored the winning goal in the 87th minute of the match, which was the team’s 23rd victory of the season.

 “Today was a great win, a good signal but it is important to continue with the same commitment and work rate as a team,” said Conte after the match against Stoke.

 “[We] have a 10 points gap, 13 at the moment, but I like to think our opponents will win tomorrow.
 We have to look at ourselves.
 We are happy.
 We must be ready to fight, today we were ready.”

 Only Manchester City and Tottenham are anywhere near Chelsea in the points table.
 Right now, Chelsea looks almost certain to take the silverware with a comfortable lead on points, but as any football fans, nothing is certain in the Premier League.